COAL

 2. Cannel Coal: Cannel coal is another type of sapropelic coal that is characterized by its distinct physical properties.
 It has a relatively homogeneous and fine-grained texture, often resembling shale or compacted clay.
 Cannel coal has a high carbon content and a relatively low ash content, making it a high-quality coal for fuel purposes.

-Cannel coal originated in shallow marine or lacustrine environments, such as coastal swamps or deltaic regions, during the Carboniferous and Permian periods.
+Cannel coal originated in shallow marine or lacustrine environments such as coastal swamps or deltaic regions, during the Carboniferous and Permian periods.
 It is primarily composed of the remains of algae, particularly freshwater or brackish water algae.
-Cannel coal typically has a high hydrogen content, which contributes to its superior combustion characteristics and relatively low smoke emission.
+It has a high hydrogen content, contributes to its superior combustion characteristics and relatively low smoke emission.

-1. Accumulation of Plant Material: Coal formation begins with the accumulation of large quantities of organic plant material, such as ferns, trees, and other vegetation.
-This typically occurs in swampy or marshy environments where the plant material can accumulate and be protected from decay by oxygen.
+1. Accumulation of Plant Material : Coal formation begins with the accumulation of large quantities of organic plant material, such as ferns, trees, and other vegetation.
+This typically occurs in swampy or marshy environments where these material can accumulate and be protected from decay by oxygen.

-2. Peat Formation: The plant material undergoes partial decomposition in the swampy environment due to bacterial action and limited oxygen.
-This partially decomposed plant matter is known as peat.
-Peat consists of about 90% water and 10% organic material.
+2. Peat Formation : The plant material undergoes partial decomposition in the swampy environment due to bacterial action and limited oxygen.
+This partially decomposed plant matter is known as peat,which consists of about 90% water and 10% organic material.

-3. Burial and Compaction: Over time, layers of sediment, such as mud and sand, accumulate on top of the peat.
-The weight of the overlying sediment exerts pressure on the peat, causing compaction.
-This process gradually squeezes out water and reduces the volume of the peat.
+3. Burial and Compaction : Over time, layers of sediment including mud and sand accumulates on top of the peat.
+The weight of this overlying sediment exerts pressure on the peat, leading to compaction.
+As a result water is gradually squeezed out and the volume of the peat decreases.

-4. Heat and Pressure: As more layers of sediment accumulate, the buried peat is subjected to increasing heat and pressure from the overlying rocks and sediments.
-The heat and pressure cause physical and chemical changes in the peat, leading to the formation of coal.
+4. Heat and Pressure : As more layers of sediment accumulate, the buried peat is subjected to increasing heat and pressure from the overlying rocks and sediments.
+These heat and pressure cause physical and chemical changes in the peat, leading to the formation of coal.

 Fig.: Grade of coal